repository-service-tuf/repository-service-tuf-worker/CONTRIBUTING.rst

 We welcome contributions from the community and first want to thank you for taking the time to contribute!

+If you would like to work on an open issue, please first comment on the issue.
+This helps us to ensure there are not multiple people working on the same issue.

 Please familiarize yourself with the `Code of Conduct`_ before contributing.